appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ### Delete a Distribution Profile

-In order to remove clutter and/or free up storage, you can delete an entire profile in a single click.&#x20;
+In order to remove clutter and/or free up storage, you can delete an entire profile in a single click.;

 - Click on the three dot on the top right of the profile menu
 - Click `Delete`